Telemetry Data Privacy in Baselime [Coming Soon]

 # Automatic scrubbing

-Baselime that automatically blocks sensitive information from being ingested into the telemetry data by default.
+Baselime automatically obfuscates sensitive information from being ingested into the telemetry data by default.
 This is done to ensure that sensitive data is not accidentally exposed.

 • password